Ivan Mandzhikov: Investigations and suspicions

 Sensing that they had a serial offender on their hands, investigators started interviewing numerous students in an effort to determine if there had been any previous cases.
 Surprisingly, one female student admitted to being raped even before Zhumabaeva's murder, and in similar circumstances.
 While returning to her dorm room, she came across a young man who raped under the threat of "gutting her like a pig".
 Although she survived their encounter, she was unable to remember much about the attacker, only recalling that he appeared to be of European extraction, tall and in his 20s or 30s.
 Using these clues, the investigators focused on everybody matching said description, including current and former students of KazGU, the homeless and people living in the area.
 At some point, they even had five operatives dress up as women in an attempt to lure out the killer, without success.
-Blood tests were administered to every resident of the area, including medical stuff and the police officers themselves.
+Blood tests were administered to every resident of the area, including medical staff and the police officers themselves.

 Soon after, Beisembaeva's corpse was discovered in a quarry.
 While examining the crime scene, police took interest to one morbidly curious onlooker who had watched them work for more than an hour: he was Ivan Mandzhikov, a former druzhinnik who lived with his younger sister and mother, had a girlfriend, but had no job and had a conviction for rape.
 His blood was taken for examination, but forensic experts soon learned that there was no match, as Ivan's blood group was from the second group, not the third.
 He was released soon after, but much to the surprise of the authorities, he kept returning to them and attempted to "help" them solve the case.
 In one instance, he complained about a foul smell in his building's basement, but after a thorough examination, no such smell was noted, and police simply brushed it off as their "assistant" being mentally deranged.